 Dumfries and Galloway has plenty of fantastic routes to try, from short journeys in town to longer routes into the beautiful countryside.

-There are some lovely routes around Nithsdale, riders can follow the banks of the beautiful River Nith from the sandstone arches of Devorgilla Bridge, along the estuary to the spectacular ruins of Caerlaverock Castle and the visitor facilities at the Wildfowl and Wetlands Trust.
+There are some lovely routes around Nithsdale.
+Riders can follow the banks of the beautiful River Nith from the sandstone arches of Devorgilla Bridge, along the estuary to the spectacular ruins of Caerlaverock Castle.
+There is also the visitor facilities at the Wildfowl and Wetlands Trust.
 Alternatively it is possible to follow the Caledonian Cycleway, an old railway line, and enjoy a circuit on the quiet roads of Lower Nithsdale and take in the fine views.

 The long distance National Route 7 links Sunderland and Inverness.
 It forms two-thirds of the famous Sea to Sea (C2C) cycle route before heading north to Glasgow via Glen Trool Forest and the Ayrshire coast.
 Locally NCR 7 links Carlisle, Dumfries and Kirkcudbright, there are lochs and glens, plus miles of coasts and forests on this route and a trip along the former Maxwelltown Railway Line.